 Countries Travelled I have visited 3 countries – Nepal, Bhutan and Jordan.

 I love traveling within India and have been to more than 150 destinations in India since 2010.

 Travel Tip: Keep the frequently used items on the top when you pack.
-When in hotel, take out only the essentials from the suitcase.
-This will help you repack every time especially if you are on a multi city tour.
+When in a hotel, take out only the essentials from the suitcase.
+This will help you repack every time especially if you are on a multi-city tour.
 Think twice before you buy anything.
 Do you really need it?

 One way ticket Destination: In India, it is Goa and Maharashtra for their amazing people, hidden beaches, great food and a laid back lifestyle.